percona/percona-backup-mongodb/README.md

 })
 ```

-### Running commands
+### Running pbmctl commands

-`pmbctl` is the command line utility to control the backup system.
+`pbmctl` is the command line utility to control the backup system.
 Since it needs to connect to the coordinator you need to specify the coordinator `ip:port`.
-The defaults are `127.0.0.1:10000` so, if you are running `pmbctl` from the same server where the coordinator is running, you can ommit the `--server-address` parameter.
+The defaults are `127.0.0.1:10000` so, if you are running `pbmctl` from the same server where the coordinator is running, you can ommit the `--server-address` parameter.

 #### Examples
 ##### List all connected agents
 ```
-pmbctl --server-address=127.0.0.1:10000 list nodes
+$ pbmctl --server-address=127.0.0.1:10000 list nodes
 ```
 Sample output:
 ```